LandonSchropp/dotfiles/readme.md

 ## Git

-The latest version of Git is installed with Homebrew.

 In order to connect with GitHub, you'll need to generate an SSH key.
 Follow the [instructions](https://help.github.com/articles/generating-an-ssh-key/) on Github.

 ## Node.js